 Transdermal means the application of a medicine or drug through the skin.
 In the simplest terms, a drug is placed on top of the skin, where it is absorbed into the bloodstream.
-Transdermal medications have many advantages, chief among them ease of application.
+Transdermal medications have many advantages, the main one being ease of application.
 Medications that can be absorbed through the skin bypass the need for pills or liquids, which can be a challenge to administer to some pets.
-In addition, because they are absorbed directly into the bloodstream, and avoid initially passing through the intestinal and liver, drugs that are administered transdermally may be more effective or work faster than some oral medications, allowing for better treatments.
+In addition, because they are absorbed directly into the bloodstream, and avoid initially passing through the intestinal tract and liver, drugs that are administered transdermally may be more effective or work faster than some oral medications, allowing for better treatments.

 Can any medication be made into a transdermal form?

 Unfortunately, no. Relatively few drugs are currently available for transdermal application.
 The skin is designed as a protective barrier, and crossing that barrier is challenging, especially in the consistent and controlled manner necessary for drug administration.
 Complicating matters for dogs and cats are the presence of fur and variations in their skin.
 Most transdermal drugs must be dissolved in a gel or suspended in a patch.
 As techniques for transdermal administration improve, we expect to see an increase in the choices we have for veterinary medications.

 Technology changes rapidly, so it is best to ask your veterinarian.
 Your veterinarian will often consult with a compounding pharmacist to determine if your pet’s medication can be made into a transdermal gel or patch.
 Currently, several common medications have been used successfully as a transdermal application.
 They include methimazole (to treat hyperthyroidism), amitriptyline (to manage behavioral issues and provide pain relief), fentanyl (for pain relief), and several heartworm, flea, and tick preventives.